Federated Learning for Surgical Vision in Appendicitis Classification: Results of the FedSurg EndoVis 2024 Challenge: Challenge Design

 No predefined validation set was provided.
 Participants were expected to devise their own validation strategies.
 Final submissions were executed centrally by the organizers, who conducted full federated training and evaluation across all centers under secure and standardized conditions to ensure reproducibility and fairness.

-Since the challenge dataset constitutes a preliminary subset of the Appendix300 dataset, we provide a CSV file specifying which samples were used in the challenge here\footnote{Available upon acceptance or on request.}.
+Since the challenge dataset constitutes a preliminary subset of the Appendix300 dataset, we provide a CSV file specifying which samples were used in the challenge here\footnote{Available at \href{https://nextcloud.tso.ukdd.de/s/XppWkRnWpLGwj5F}{https://nextcloud.tso.ukdd.de/s/XppWkRnWpLGwj5F} Password for Review: \mbox{FedSurg24\_data!}}.
 In addition, two videos are released that were excluded from the final dataset because they were either shorter than 100 seconds or did not contain a clearly visible appendix in the center.
 The Appendix300 dataset is publicly available for non-commercial use under the Creative Commons Attribution (CC BY) license.
 Any use of this dataset requires citing both this paper and the final Appendix300 publication.